avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week11/16-Multiple-UI-FX.md

 ### 16.3.
 Slightly larger application: Vocabulary workout

 Outlines the application for foreign word training.
 The application provides the user with two functions: entering words and their translations and training.
 Four separate classes are created for the application: the first class provides the core logic functionality of the application, i.e. the maintenance of the dictionary, the second and third class contain feed view and training views, and the fourth class includes the application's main menu and the functionality required to launch the application.

+#### 16.3.1.
+Dictionary

+The dictionary is implemented using an `ArrayList` and a `HashMap`.
+The `HashMap` contains a word and their translation.
+The `ArrayList` is used for selecting a random word towards to user.
+The class contains methods for adding translation, searching for a specific translation, and randomly providing a word for translation.

 ```java
 import java.util.ArrayList;